Starbucks' new CEO plans to work as a barista once a month

 This week, hundreds of workers went on strike again, alleging the company has been issued more than 70 official complaints from the National Labor Relations Board, according to CBS Minnesota, which reports workers at three Starbucks locations in the Twin Cities planned to strike.
 But the company has also accused the union of refusing to bargain in good faith, filing 100 Unfair Labor Practice charges against it.

-In a letter to employees – which the company refers to as "partners" – on Monday, Narasimhan praised Schultz for believing the company must work to "exceed partner expectations."
+In an earlier letter to employees – which the company refers to as "partners" – on Monday, Narasimhan praised Schultz for believing the company must work to "exceed partner expectations."
 He told partners "the best days are ahead."

-CBS News reached out to Starbucks for comment and is awaiting response.
+Individual stores are bargaining with Starbucks on contracts as they unionize, a Starbucks spokesperson told CBS News.
+The company has sat in "more than 85 single-store contract bargaining sessions and has nearly 30 outstanding proposals for additional single-store bargaining sessions through the end of March 2023" and blamed Workers United, the group organizing the unionization efforts, for not naming bargaining representatives for more than 50 stores and canceling bargaining sessions.

+The spokesperson said Starbucks and Workers United had a "productive in-person bargaining session" on Wednesday, discussing the contracts for a store in Seattle, and they hope to continue these in-person discussions for others.

 for more features.